snowyu/sinatra-can/README.markdown

 ## Authorizing

-Authorizing in CanCan is very neat.
+Authorization in CanCan is extremely easy.
 You just need a single line inside your routes:

     def '/admin' do
       authorize! :admin, :all